Alan Moore: Personal life

 Since his teenage years Moore has had long hair, and since early adulthood has also had a beard.
 He has taken to wearing a number of large rings on his hands, leading him to be described as a "cross between Hagrid and Danny from Withnail and I" who could be easily mistaken for "the village eccentric".
 Born and raised in Northampton, he continues to live in the town, and used its history as a basis for his novels Voice of the Fire and Jerusalem.

+With his first wife Phyllis, whom he married in the early 1970s, he has two daughters, Leah and Amber.
+The couple also had a mutual lover, Deborah, although the relationship between the three ended in the early 1990s as Phyllis and Deborah left Moore, taking his daughters with them.
+On 12 May 2007, he married Melinda Gebbie, with whom he has worked on several comics, most notably Lost Girls.

 His "unassuming terraced" Northampton home was described by an interviewer in 2001 as "something like an occult bookshop under permanent renovation, with records, videos, magical artefacts and comic-book figurines strewn among shelves of mystical tomes and piles of paper.
 The bathroom, with blue-and-gold décor and a generous sunken tub, is palatial; the rest of the house has possibly never seen a vacuum cleaner.
 This is clearly a man who spends little time on the material plane."
 He likes to live in his home town, feeling that it affords him a level of obscurity that he enjoys, remarking that "I never signed up to be a celebrity."
 He has spoken in praise of the town's former Radical MP, Charles Bradlaugh at the annual commemoration.
 He is also a vegetarian.

-With his first wife Phyllis, whom he married in the early 1970s, he has two daughters, Leah and Amber.
-The couple also had a mutual lover, Deborah, although the relationship between the three ended in the early 1990s as Phyllis and Deborah left Moore, taking his daughters with them.
-On 12 May 2007, he married Melinda Gebbie, with whom he has worked on several comics, most notably Lost Girls.
+As of September 2023, Moore was said to be living "a quiet life in Northampton, England."